sylviasullivan/sylviasullivan.github.io/collaboration.md

 ## Hydrological studies

-I have been lucky to work with Dr. Jiabo Yin and others at Wuhan University on several hydrological studies, discussing the intensification of runoff, drought, and flooding both globally and in China.
+We have worked with Dr. Jiabo Yin and others at Wuhan University on several hydrological studies, discussing the intensification of runoff, drought, and flooding both globally and in China.

 <img src="/Files/drought-severity.PNG" width="600" height="200" />